Fumio Arakawa

 Biography

 Fumio Arakawa is a designated researcher of d.lab at the University of Tokyo, and an invited professor of Graduate School of Informatics at Nagoya University.
 His research interests include architecture and micro-architecture of low-power and high-performance processors.
-He has founded an R&D and consulting company, Famer Systems, Inc. to contribute on industries with his R&D experience of Hitachi and Renesas Electronics.
-He is an organizing committee co-chair of the Cool Chips conference series, and the chairman of Microprocessor Technical Committee of JEITA.
+He has founded an R&D and consulting company, Famer Systems, Inc. to contribute to industries with his R&D experience of Hitachi and Renesas Electronics.
+He is the organizing committee chair of the Cool Chips conference series.
 He served as a Guest Editor of IEEE Micro for seven times, and TPC members of conferences including ISSCC, VLSI Circuits Symposium, A-SSCC, and MCSoC.
 He has a Ph.D. in electrical engineering from the University of Tokyo.
 He is a member of IEEE and IEICE.